 Wild horses survive by grazing for food as they are herbivores, eating grasses and shrubs on their lands.
 In winter, wild horses paw through the snow to find edible vegetation.
-They also usually stay reasonably close to water, as it is essential for survival.
+They also usually stay reasonably close to water, which is essential for survival.

-True wild horses went extinct in North America roughly around 10,500 years ago.
-The herds of so-called ‘wild horses’ that remain are from domestic stock introduced by Spanish explorers in the sixteenth and seventeenth centuries.
+Actual wild horses went extinct in North America roughly around 10,500 years ago.
+The herds of so-called ‘wild horses’ remain from domestic stock introduced by Spanish explorers in the sixteenth and seventeenth centuries.

 For this reason, they are often referred to by scientists as ‘feral’ or ‘free-roaming horses.’

-The wild horses in North America are also called Mustangs because they are descendants of Spanish explorers’ horses.
+The wild horses in North America are also Mustangs because they are descendants of Spanish explorers’ horses.
 Free-roaming horses occupy 31.6 million acres of federal land in the United States.

-Wild horses are now limited in the areas in which they can reside and have a limited grazing range controlled by the government.
+Wild horses are now limited in the areas where they can reside and have a limited grazing range controlled by the government.
 The average wild horse will live between 15 and 20 years, although they can live to be older than 20.

 What do Wild Horses Eat?

 When we think of what horses eat, our minds go straight to hay, carrots, and perhaps even the odd sugar cube.
 However, none of these foods is available to wild horses.

 Wild horses survive on a different diet.
 Just as we often see domestic horses grazing their pasture’s grassy land, wild horses do the same.

 Wild horses are herbivores and thus eat grasses and seeds, and other leafy shrubs.

-It has been estimated that a horse with an abundant food source would graze for between 15 and 17 hours grazing in a single day.
+It has been estimated that a horse with an abundant food source would graze for between 15 and 17 hours feeding in a single day.
 This amount of time grazing quality food would mean the horse has the necessary nutrients to thrive in its wild environment.

 There is a problem with overpopulation in wild horses, and this leads to a shortage of grazing pastures, as they have to share them with livestock and other grazing animals such as deer.